initialcommit-com/git-sim/README.md

 - Clone the remote repo from `<url>` (web URL or filesystem path) to a new folder in the current directory
 - Output will report if clone operation is successful and show log of local clone

+### git rm
+Usage: `git-sim rm <file 1> <file 2> ... <file n>`

+- Specify one or more `<file>` as a *tracked* file
+- Simulated output will show files being removed from Git tracking
+- Note that simulated output will also show the most recent 5 commits on the active branch

+### git mv
+Usage: `git-sim mv <file> <new file>`

+- Specify `<file>` as file to update name/path
+- Specify `<new file>` as new name/path of file
+- Simulated output will show the name/path of the file being updated
+- Note that simulated output will also show the most recent 5 commits on the active branch

+### git clean
+Usage: `git-sim clean`

+- Simulated output will show untracked files being deleted
+- Since this is just a simulation, no need to specify `-i`, `-n`, `-f` as in regular Git
+- Note that simulated output will also show the most recent 5 commits on the active branch

 ## Video animation examples
 ```console